 Moong Mag ~ Gujarati Style Whole Moong Curry

 Moong mag is Gujarati style whole moong curry.
-This is one of the staples in many Gujarati households.
+In many Gujarati households moong mag is a staple.
 Whole moong is cooked and seasoned with green chilies and garam masala.

 The first time I made moong mag was 3 months ago when we did the thali theme.
 We don’t usually cook dal or curry with whole moong and wanted to try it for Gujarati thali.
 I could not post all the recipes from that thali on the same day and this recipe was in my drafts since then.
 Below is the mag picture from that thali.